ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.16 =
+Bugfix - Outdated use of join() on admin page impacting PHP 8 users.
+Bugfix - Corrected issue where user roles were assumed to begin at 0.

 = 2.1.15 =
 Fixed a bug where the iQ tag was inserted into some sitemap plugins.
 Thanks to peytz.dk for providing the fix.